JanWilczek/wolf-sound-blog/_posts/cpp/2023-09-17-c-plus-plus-pointers-explained-for-audio-programming.md

  - /assets/vendor/lazyload/lazyload.min.js
  - /assets/js/wolfsound/modules/load_lazyload.js
 ---
+Understand what are pointers, where to use them, and how to avoid common pitfalls.

 In audio programming, we often deal with **audio callbacks**: functions, which in their simplest form have the following signature:

 ```cpp